vbrej/vbrej.github.io/about.md

             <img src="{{ site.url }}{{ site.baseurl }}/images/committee/felix.jpg" alt="">
         </td>
         <td>
             <p style="font-size: 18px"><span style="font-weight: bold">Blog Manager: </span>Felix Swift Roberts</p><p style="font-size: 16px">Felix Swift Roberts is the blog editor for the UK Quizbowl site, alongside being the secretary and Anna-Wintour-in-chief of the Imperial College Quiz Society.
-He's in his 4<sup>th</sup> year of an integrated Masters in Theoretical Physics, but this is largely unreflected in his main buzzer specialties of Marquez, Faulkner, Milton, and the three South Korean films he's actually watched; when not procrastinating with quiz, he can be found rollerskiing.</p>
+He's in his fourth year of an integrated masters in Theoretical Physics, but this is largely unreflected in his main buzzer specialties of Marquez, Faulkner, Milton, and the three South Korean films he's actually watched; when not procrastinating with quiz, he can be found rollerskiing.</p>
         </td>
     </tr>
     <tr>